Generative-Labs/Documentation/docs/Tutorials/ethos/ethos.md

 1. didKey  (Format：walletType:walletAddress  eg:   eth:0x00000000000)
 2. tempPubkey  ( The temporary public key returned to you after a successful login )

-These two parameters ensure that your web3mq client is online, so after you have successfully logged in, you will need to pass this parameter every time you call the init method
+These two parameters ensure that your Ethos client is online, so after you have successfully logged in, you will need to pass this parameter every time you call the init method
 :::

 ```tsx